Job title: Chair of Contemporary Art Practice & Theory

 - Neil Mulholland Re-imagining the Art School: Paragogy and Artistic Learning: Palgrave, 2019.

-With Dr Angela McClanahan (School of Art) and Professor Richard Baxstrom (Social Anthropology) I co-direct the research network Atelier: Making Research Material Across the Arts & Social Sciences in the University of Edinburgh.
+With Dr Angela McClanahan (University of Western Illinois, USA) and Professor Richard Baxstrom (Social Anthropology, UoE) I co-direct the research network Atelier: Making Research Material Across the Arts & Social Sciences in the University of Edinburgh.
 Disciplines within the College of Arts, Humanities and Social Sciences and our external partners each have their own protocols and methods for making material available for study in the form of objects.
 Yet, as we make radically distinct objects from the same material, what remains to be formulated are the concepts, equipment, and techniques that might generate the truly collaborative ability to fabricate common research objects.
 We have developed new models of making and enquiry that bring together often separate visual and material research practices within the social sciences and humanities through the creation of ‘Atelier’.
 An Atelier is a commons that allows us to make shared research ‘objects’ through collaborative research practices.
 A series of charrettes - participatory workshops involving interested colleagues across UoE, partners in the museum and gallery sector and local ‘user groups’, in turn, focus on a particular object that facilitates and contrasts different methods of material enquiry.
 By engaging with ’things’ in the custody/field of our non-academic partners, these charrettes have enabled us to map and improve conditions for cross-disciplinary collaboration, shifting the emphasis away from doing research towards the creation of research objects.
 In 2016, Atelier have organised charrettes with National Museums Scotland (Edinburgh) and Atlas Arts (Skye) and hosted a keynote by Richard Sennett.